mendix/docs/content/en/docs/appstore/modules/oidc.md

 ### 4.2 Allowing Anonymous Users

 The OIDC module supports multiple OIDC/OAuth-compatible IdPs.
-If you want to allow your end users to choose from a number of different IdPs, you will need to give them access to the app to choose their preferred IdP.
-Because they need to do this before they have signed in to the app, you need to give anonymous users access to your app.
-If you have only configured a single IdP, you do not need to allow anonymous users.
+To allow your end users to choose from a number of different IdPs, or to have the option to log back into the app after they have logged out, you will need to give them access to the app before they have signed in to the app.
+Therefore, you need to give anonymous users access to your app.

 In the **Anonymous** tab of the app security settings, do the following: